 Some insurance companies will make the decision about your weight-loss surgery within a few weeks, while other insurance carriers take several weeks or months to return a decision.
 We will contact you as soon as we’ve heard from your carrier.
 In addition, you may contact your insurance company to check the status of your insurance approval at any time.

-We offer financing plans to fit almost every financial situation
+We offer financing options to fit almost every financial situation

 At The Bariatric Experts, we also help you navigate financing options that can make the decision to have weight-loss surgery more affordable for many people.
 We realize that not all insurance providers are willing or able to cover the cost of bariatric surgery.
 Because of this, we want to make the process as easy as possible to help you find and option for when insurance will not cover (or only partially cover) surgery.